12 June 2026 (closed)

 Arrival of Christianity in the Indonesian Archipelago

-The first known source of Christian presence in the archipelago can be found in the encyclopedic work of Abu Salih Al-Armini, an Egyptian Christian who lived in the 12th century.
-According to his writings there were a number of Nestorian churches in West Sumatra around that time, located close to a place where camphor wood was produced.
-However, later scholars have argued that Al-Armini might have confused this location with a town in present-day India.
+The first known source suggesting a Christian presence in the archipelago can be found in the encyclopedic work of Abu Salih Al-Armini, an Egyptian Christian who lived in the twelfth century.
+According to his writings, a number of Nestorian churches existed in West Sumatra around that time, located close to a region famed for its camphor production.
+However, later scholars have argued that Al-Armini may have confused this location with Mansura, a town in present-day India also noted in historical Arab texts for trade.

-After the Portuguese conquered Malacca (in present-day Malaysia) in 1511, they sailed further eastwards to find the desired spice-heartland of the Moluccas where the Sultanate of Ternate ruled.
+After the Portuguese conquered Malacca (in present-day Malaysia) in 1511, they sailed further eastward to locate the spice heartland of the Moluccas, then ruled by the Sultanate of Ternate.
 Here, the Portuguese established a small settlement.
-At first relations between the Catholic Portuguese and the Muslim people of Ternate were harmonious because both sides were aware of the advantages of good cooperation in trade.
-From 1534 onwards Portuguese priests began to become active in converting locals to Catholicism and by the end of the 16th century approximately 20 percent of the inhabitants of the Southern Moluccas were classified as Catholic.
-Two other locations, both in eastern Indonesia, where the Portuguese established small Catholic settlements were in Larantuka (on the island of Flores) and Dili (on the island of Timor).
-However, a fall out between the Portuguese (who wanted to establish a monopoly on the spice trade) and the people of Ternate seriously undermined the former's position in the Moluccas.
+At first, relations between the Catholic Portuguese and the Muslim population of Ternate were harmonious, as both sides recognized the commercial advantages of mutual trade cooperation.
+From 1534 onward, Portuguese priests began actively converting locals to Catholicism; by the end of the sixteenth century, approximately 20 percent of the inhabitants of the Southern Moluccas were classified as Catholic.
+Two other locations in eastern Indonesia where the Portuguese established small Catholic settlements were Larantuka (on the island of Flores) and Dili (on the island of Timor).
+However, a bitter fallout over Portuguese attempts to enforce a spice trade monopoly seriously undermined their position in Ternate and the wider Moluccas.

 Spread of Christianity during the Colonial Period